 The work of establishing the light at this point was steadily pushed forward, although severe weather frequently made a landing at the site impracticable.
 The foundation was well advanced, and the first section of the pier set up in October.
 In November the second section of the pier was erected, and work was suspended during December on account of the weather.
 In January, 1886, the iron-work of the tower was received at the lighthouse depot.
 The foundation was strengthened in May with a cargo of stone, and by the end of June the entire structure was completed ready for lighting.
 The light will on July 15, 1886, be exhibited for the first time.

-Following World War I, six signal quartermasters from the Navy were crammed into the lighthouse along with the three regular keepers, who were responsible for the light produced by the tower’s fourth-order Fresnel lens.
-The duty of these post-war additions was to monitor all vessels entering and leaving New York Harbor.
+In 1919, following World War I, six signal quartermasters from the Navy were crammed into the lighthouse along with the three regular keepers to monitor all vessels entering and leaving New York Harbor.
 Much to the relief of the keepers, the six guests were removed after about a month due to shortage of Navy personnel.

 The following year, the Navy took control of the entire lighthouse, assigning three of its men to mind the light and observe ships.
-Shortly after the men had arrived at the lighthouse, a vessel approached the station on November 13, 1920 to deliver provisions.
-William Walker set off in the station’s launch to meet the vessel as choppy seas prevented it from tying up near the lighthouse.
+Shortly after the men had arrived at the lighthouse, a submarine chaser approached the station on November 13, 1920 to deliver provisions.
+Choppy seas prevented the vessel from tying up near the lighthouse, so William Walker set off in the station’s launch to meet the vessel.
 As the two ships were maneuvering near each other, a large wave pushed them close to the rocks that protected the lighthouse.
-Seeing the danger, the captain of the larger vessel ordered his engines reversed.
+Seeing the danger, the captain of the submarine chaser ordered his engines reversed.
 The resulting prop wash swamped Walker’s craft and pulled him under the water to his death.
 The Navy removed its men from the lighthouse on October 16, 1921, and keepers from the Lighthouse Service returned to the station.

-For years now, there has been talk of returning the lighthouse to its former home on Staten Island, which is now slated to become the National Lighthouse Museum.
-Unfortunately, the effort to get the museum started has been bogged down for almost a decade due, at least in part, to insufficient funding.
+For years, there was talk of returning the lighthouse to its former home on Staten Island, which is now slated to become the National Lighthouse Museum.
+Unfortunately, the effort to get the museum bogged down for over a decade due, at least in part, to insufficient funding.
 Fishermen will, for now, still have the brown and white tower to direct them to the popular fishing site where doormat-size fluke are often taken.

-After no group stepped forward to take responsibility for the lighthouse, it was placed on the auction block on March 14, 2011, by the General Services Administration (GSA).
+After no group stepped forward to take responsibility for the lighthouse, the General Services Administration (GSA) placed the tower on the auction block on March 14, 2011.
 An opening bid of $15,000 was placed on June 16, after an inspection trip to the lighthouse was offered on June 9.
 The auction saw ten bids being submitted by five different individuals and concluded on June 24 with a winning bid of $90,000 by “jvscalia,” who had seemingly won the auction for Old Orchard Shoal Lighthouse in 2008 only to have the GSA declare that the bid of $40,000 did not exceed the fair market value for the property.

 John Scalia, the auction winner, says he has always had a sweet spot for Romer Shoal Lighthouse as it was the first part of their new homeland his immigrant grandparents saw when approaching Ellis Island.
-Scalia plans to spend around $80,000 fixing up with property with an eye towards making it accessible for tours from the National Lighthouse Museum on Staten Island.
-Scalia owns owns several businesses on Staten Island, including a florist, a funeral home and a limousine service, and views renovating Romer Shoal Lighthouse as a gift to his community.
+Scalia plans to spend around $80,000 fixing up the property with an eye towards making it accessible for tours from the National Lighthouse Museum on Staten Island.
+Scalia owns several businesses on Staten Island, including a floral shop, a funeral home, and a limousine service, and views renovating Romer Shoal Lighthouse as a gift to his community.